liveryvideo/docs/docs/web-player.md

 Element defined as `<livery-log>` which shows messages logged by global livery logic and specified LiveryPlayer.

+Notes:

+- Only one livery-log element can be used (e.g: connected to DOM) at a time.
-Note that previously logged messages will not be shown.
+- Previously logged messages will not be shown.

 #### Usage